funkygao/nano/README.md

 - It queues the messages if the peer is unavailable at the moment.
 - It manages timeout and thread safety.
 - It ensures that individual peers are assigned their fair share of server resources so that a single client can't hijack the server.
-- It routes the replies to the original requester.
+- It allows you to send data to the topology rather than to particular endpoint.
 - It compress/decompress IO streams on demand.

 Enjoy!